 It was not a big surprise to see another difficult quarter for Major Drilling Group International Inc. (TSX: MDI) as was evidenced by the 14% decline in shares in the days leading up to the release.
-However, earnings came in much worse than analysts expected ?
-300% to be exact.
+However, earnings came in much worse than analysts expected – 300% to be exact.
 Revenues also missed coming in roughly 14% below expectations.
 The numbers Revenue for the quarter was down 53% to $92.3 during the second quarter compared to $199.6 in the same period a year ago.
 Gross profit as a percentage of sales slipped 90 basis points to 32.5% and EBITDA as…

 To keep reading, enter your email address or login below.